 Explore it on Goodreads or Amazon.

-Other books by this author include Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd
+Other books by this author which I have reviewed include Forever Odd, Brother Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd, The Silent Corner

 First in the Odd Thomas horror-lite series about a young man trapped in his small California town, Pico Mundo, by his gift.